-ELC 112 - DC/AC Electricity Credit Hours: 5
+• ELC 112 - DC/AC Electricity Credit Hours: 5

-Information Technology (C25590C) CTE Certificate
+Information Technology (C25590C) CTE Certificate Purpose

 This certificate program is designed to provide individuals with a basic understanding of Information Technology.
 Holders of this certificate would be able to provide basic troubleshooting for residential and small business computers.

 Furthermore, this Career and Technical Education (CTE) Certificate provides high school students with an opportunity to take courses common to both the Information Technology Network Management and Support & Services tracks.
 Upon completion of this certificate, students will be able to enter either track without losing course credit or needing to take additional courses to complete the track.

-- CIS 110 Introduction to Computers Credit Hours: 3 - CTS 120 Hardware/Software Support Credit Hours: 3
+- CTS 115 Info Sys Business Concepts Credit Hours: 3 - CTS 120 Hardware/Software Support Credit Hours: 3